From Autumn 2017 we began offering regular sessions for adult clients (19+) from across North Devon.

 The days are spent together with the aim of building up a community.
 During the day, we will split into smaller groups, guided by our team members, to provide extra input and value to the activity and provision made for short bursts of individual time exploring the woods.
 We’ll be cooking lunch, taking part in craft activities and making the opportunity to learn and develop new skills under the supervision of experienced team members.
 The nature of activities is similar to those carried out in Forest School sessions, many of which have therapeutic benefits that aim to facilitate and enhance curiosity for knowledge of the natural environment and crafts.
 All activities are planned to help participants to develop confidence, self-esteem and self-help strategies focusing on the ‘Process’ rather than the end product.

-In 2018 we were delighted to receive sufficient grant funding from the Devon Community Foundation, The National Lottery Community Fund and Tescos Bags of Help to enable us to secure the Wellbeing in Nature sessions until February 2020
+Thanks to Grant Funding from the Devon Community Foundation, The National Lottery Community Fund and Tescos Bags of Help, we have been able to run the Wellbeing in Nature sessions since 2018 and we currently have enough funding to see us through until the Spring/Summer of 2021

 The sessions throughout the year during school term time, on Thursdays from 11am until 2:30pm.